 As borrowers repay their mortgage loans, the MBS receives cash.
 The investors in an MBS receive payments based on a specific schedule.
 The payments investors receive is based on a percentage – agreed upon by the investor and the entity offering the MBS – of the interest and principal payments made on the loans inside the MBS.

 A CMO is a type of MBS.
-What sets CMOs apart from a traditional MBS is that the mortgage loans in a CMO are divided into categories, or tranches, based on risk and maturity dates.
+What sets CMOs apart from a traditional MBS is that the underlying mortgage loans in a CMO are divided into categories, or tranches, based on risk and maturity dates.

-Most of the mortgage loans in CMOs are offered and insured by large mortgage investors such as the Government National Mortgage Association, better known as Ginnie Mae; the Federal Home Loan Mortgage Corporation, or Freddie Mac; and the Federal National Mortgage Association, known to most mortgage borrowers as Fannie Mae.
+Most of the mortgage loans in CMOs are offered and insured by large mortgage investors.
+These include the Government National Mortgage Association (better known as Ginnie Mae), the Federal Home Loan Mortgage Corporation (or “Freddie Mac”) and the Federal National Mortgage Association, known as Fannie Mae.

 You can also invest in CMOs backed by private companies such as home builders, banks and financial institutions.
 Independent credit agencies will rank these CMOs, giving them credit ratings based on how risky they are.

-Here are some of the biggest risks when investing in CMOs:
+Here are some of the biggest risks when investing in CMOs.

-- The holders of the mortgages in your CMO need to make their payments for you to earn a profit on your investment.
+The mortgage holders in your CMO need to make their payments for you to earn a profit on your investment.
 If you’ve invested in a CMO that contains thousands of mortgage loans, you won't be hurt if just a few borrowers default on their loans.

 But what if many mortgage holders default, and their loans go into foreclosure?
 Your CMO will lose money.
 And the entities offering your CMO won't be able to pay its investors – including you.